 That’s how I hope the first three tales from the lands of the sweet waters will seem to you: small glimpses into the darkness of time.

 The first, Squire Chloe’s Demon tells how Chloe battled against a darkness that came for her.

 In the second, Another Side of Destiny we meet two other people of the City of the Sun, no sword-wielding squires these, but a couple trying to find their path between fate and destiny.

 The third, and shortest, tale, Clay for Ellen, takes place a generation later.
 It’s of a man who wants to see the truth behind masks.
 His tale would probably not have been recorded – too slight in the bigger scheme of things – except that he becomes a pawn in the games of others.
 His path intertwines with that of Alia, a sister of the seal.

-The fourth tale, A Sister of Sword and Seal is rather different.
-It’s a much larger, and amazingly intact, account of the intense life of Alia, a new page – the lowest rank of the city’s Temple.
+The fourth tale, as yet to be named, is rather different.
+It’s a much larger, and amazingly intact, account of the intense life a new page – the lowest rank of the city’s Temple.
 The life she tells us of is of secrets within secrets, and those secrets are deadly.

 Coming later, in Charm Counter Charm, we will learn of the lives of the destined of the City of the Sun, and of the brothers whose lives are magically entwined with them, for good and for ill.